What's driving the rise in U.S. death row executions in 2025?

 Executions are on the rise in the United States.
 After creeping upward since the coronavirus pandemic, when the country's use of the death penalty reached a historic low, the numbers have skyrocketed this year.

-Forty-one executions have been carried out so far in 2025, and, without intervention from government officials or the courts, another six will take place before January.
-Three are scheduled for this week: one each in Florida and Oklahoma on Thursday, and another in South Carolina on Friday.
+Forty-one executions have been carried out so far in 2025, and, without intervention from government officials or the courts, another five will take place before January.
+Three were scheduled for this week: one each in Florida and Oklahoma on Thursday, and another in South Carolina on Friday.
+But only two seemed poised to move forward after Oklahoma's governor commuted the sentence of the inmate condemned in his state.

 Identifying a previous year in which the prevalence of executions in the U.S. rivaled the current one requires looking back at least decade.
-Whether or not the remaining six proceed as planned, the death penalty has already had its busiest year since 2012, when 43 people were executed.
-The last time 47 executions took place over a single 12-month period was 2009.
+Whether or not the remaining five proceed as planned, the death penalty has already had its busiest year since 2012, when 43 people were executed.
+The last time 46 executions took place over a single 12-month period was 2010.

 Criminal justice experts say the factors driving this year's increase are multifaceted, although they cite partisan pressure and the ripple effects of expired moratoriums as key contributors.
 There also is a lack of evidence suggesting citizen support for capital punishment has anything to do with it.